charliecjung/Chicken-Crossing/DEVELOPMENT.md

 :heavy_exclamation_mark: enemyList, powerup1, currentEnemy, enemyList_

-:heavy_exclamation_mark: Add an end method for the car's to have a boolean flag and to check flag in move methods and set speed to 0.
+:heavy_check_mark: Add an end method for the car's to have a boolean flag and to check flag in move methods and set speed to 0.

 :heavy_check_mark: Find pickup images from opengameart.org